mjtorn/python-musicbrainz2/examples/README.txt

  getrelease.py
     Retrieve a release by MusicBrainz ID, including tracks and other associated data, like release dates or DiscIDs.

+ getlabel.py
+    Retrieve a label by MusicBrainz ID, including aliases.

  getrelations.py
     Retrieve an artist by MusicBrainz ID and display relations to URLs and